-- White dresses are best when they are NOT skin tight white will advertise every lump and bump you possess.
+- White dresses are best when they are NOT skin tight as the colour will advertise every lump and bump you possess.
 The best shapes are those that loose and flow over the body or semi fitted shape.

 If you are a muted season either look for a textured garment or add an accessory or embellishment near your face.

 - White dresses are best kept for summer, however, a jacket and it transmissions well into early winter.

 - White garments look best when you have a tan or have dark skin.
 If you are pale skinned try a spray tan for an instant fix.

 Also, women with Cool,Muted skins tend to best in a color than they do in white.
 White tends to be too plain on them – see first model below.

 - Team whites in summer with light, bright or skin toned shoes and in the cooler months team with black or tan.

 Long gone is the rule of not wearing whites in winter.
 When teamed with, monochromatic highlights, neutral colors and cozy accessories such as fur and boots white quickly becomes a winter highlight.